Wąwolnica, Lublin Voivodeship: History

-Notable buildings
+Sights

-The present parish church of St. Adalbert was built in 1907—1914.
+The present parish church of St. Adalbert was built in 1907–1914.
 The church was designed by K. Drozdowski in the "neo-Vistula" style, with three naves in red brick.
 In 2001 Pope John Paul II raised the church to the status of minor basilica.
 A church has been present on the site since the 11th century.

-Next to the church, in the presbytery of what remains of the old church, there is a statue of Virgin Mary of Kębło - the object of special veneration and numerous pilgrimages.
+Next to the church, in the presbytery of what remains of the old Gothic church, there is a statue of Virgin Mary of Kębło - the object of special veneration and numerous pilgrimages.

+There are remnants of a pre-war Jewish cemetery with a few tombstone fragments and a monument commemorating the victims of the German-perpetrated massacre from March 1942.
+It was built in 1993 by Sara Tregerman-Ryterski (1917-2011), whose father and brothers were murdered in the massacre,.
+The monument contains inscriptions in Polish and Hebrew.
+The Polish inscription is a dedication to the eternal memory of the victims and to one of the men who raised from the bodies around him, pleaded to spare his life and in return was shot dead.
+The inscription in Hebrew is a dedication to the victims of the Tregerman family, whom she carried and buried in the cemetery: Her father David and her brothers Abraham Hirsch, Refael Mordechai and Pesach Noah.

+There is also a monument commemorating the victims of the communist pacification of Wąwolnica in May 1946.

 Tourism

 Wąwolnica is located on the edge of the Kazimierz Landscape Park, between the major tourist centers of Puławy, Kazimierz Dolny and Nałęczów.

 The Wąwolnica route passes through on the historic narrow-gauge Nałęczowskiej Commuter Rail.
 Tourist trains run on the route.

+Sports

+The local football team is KS Wawel Wąwolnica.